Ph.D., Duke University

 B.A., University of California, San Diego

 My interests as a teacher and scholar expand every day.
-Most recently I have taken a more serious interest in the history of American cinema, the poetry of Emily Dickinson, the concepts of the “everyday” and “ordinary” in philosophical thought, and the little-known and outrageously good television show Rectify.
-I hope to write about all of these things, and I enjoy pursuing these expanding interests in my spare time.
-I also really like to sew, hike, and go to the movies.
+I try to grate against the requirement to specialize as responsibly as possible.
+Most recently I have taken a more serious interest in the poetry of Emily Dickinson, the history of American cinema, the concept of the “ordinary” or “everyday” in philosophical thought, and in the little-known and outrageously good television show Rectify.
+I also really love to garden and go to the movies.

 Literary Theory and Criticism

 ENGL 120: Literature and Everyday Life

 ENGL 206: Feeling Romantic, Feeling Modern

 ENGL 501: Literary and Cultural Theory

 ENGL 531: Romantic and Modern Identity

 “Storied Thoughts: Wittgenstein and the Reaches of Fiction,” Wittgenstein and Literary Studies, ed.
 Robert Chodat and John Gibson (Cambridge UP), forthcoming 2021

 “Thinking with Austen: Literature, Philosophy, and Anne Elliot’s Inner World.”